Here are 5 key points about conjunctivitis:

 - Common and usually minor

-- It can be caused by bacteria, viruses or allergies
+- Caused by bacteria, viruses and also allergies

 - Usually irritated red or pink eye(s) with discharge

-- Treatment improves comfort and can lessen the length of the condition
+- Treatment improves comfort and can also lessen the length of the condition

 What is conjunctivitis?

 Conjunctivitis is inflammation of the conjunctiva, which is the clear thin skin that covers the white of the eye.
 When the conjunctiva becomes inflamed, the white of the eye appears reddened.
 A discharge may or may not be present at the same time.

 It is a common condition and is generally minor and self-limiting, however, it can be contagious and is especially seen in children.
 However, occasionally it can be severe and potentially sight threatening, requiring careful treatment.

 The inflammation may be infectious (usually bacterial or viral), allergy-related or irritation-related (contact lens or foreign body).
 Upper respiratory tract viral infections, such as the common cold can also be associated with conjunctivitis.

 Sufferers of hayfever can suffer seasonal episodes of allergic inflammation.
 Contact lens wearers can develop a form of conjunctivitis due to irritation caused by deposits on the contact lens surface irritating the eye.